wondering-packet/learning-vault/Git/Exercises/E002 - Rebase.md

 # rebasing
 git checkout feature/rebase
 Switched to branch 'feature/rebase'
 Your branch is up to date with 'origin/feature/rebase'.  # This means I pushed 'feature/rebase' earlier.
 This is key for the push failure below!
-YES, I AM STUPID !! git rebase main
+(YES, I actually accidentally pushed it earlier) !! git rebase main
 Successfully rebased and updated refs/heads/feature/rebase.